gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ### Attestations in Practice

-During the Ultralytics compromise, attestations would have let investigators quickly identify which versions came from a compromised workflow versus legitimate ones — no manual forensic analysis needed.
+During the Ultralytics compromise, attestations would have let investigators identify which versions came from a compromised workflow versus legitimate ones - no manual forensic analysis needed.
 The Sigstore transparency logs provide an independent audit trail with exact timestamps and workflow provenance for each published artifact.

 ## Add Time-Based Defenses

 When an attacker publishes a malicious package to PyPI, it becomes instantly available worldwide.
-Detection times vary widely - some attacks are caught within days, while others go unnoticed for weeks or months.
-However, targeted, high-profile packages or obvious malware often get reported relatively quickly as the community tests and analyzes new releases.
+Detection times vary - some attacks are caught within days, while others go unnoticed for weeks or months.
+However, targeted, high-profile packages or obvious malware often get reported as the community tests and analyzes new releases.
 PyPI has also introduced a [quarantine system](https://blog.pypi.org/posts/2024-12-30-quarantine/) that can freeze suspected malware while preserving it for investigation, rather than immediately deleting it - in 2025, [over 2,000 malware reports were processed with 66% handled within 4 hours](https://blog.pypi.org/posts/2025-12-31-pypi-2025-in-review/).

-This is where delayed ingestion comes in - intentionally waiting before using newly published packages.
-It's not a guarantee (some attacks evade detection for months), but it's a risk-reduction tactic that gives the community time to discover obvious threats:
+This is where delayed ingestion comes in - waiting before using newly published packages.
+It is not a guarantee (some attacks evade detection for months), but it is a risk-reduction tactic that gives the community time to discover obvious
+threats:

 ```mermaid
 timeline